If you remember nothing else:

 That second test is the proof.
 The hook caught an incomplete plan execution and forced Claude to finish it.
 Before this system, that would have been a silently skipped verification.

-What is still broken (honest assessment):
+What is still broken (real assessment):

 The Stop hook doesn’t fire on “silent tool stops” (issue 29881).
 When Claude receives a tool result but stops without generating text, the hook never fires.
 The session stalls.
 Only manual intervention fixes it.